KB33t-tech/amaze_game/README.md

 	Step 2:	cd into the folder named "target"
 	Step 3:	cd into the folder named "apidocs" and all the Javadoc HTML files are inside it

+4: Run the game using the JAR file:
+	Step 1:	mvn clean install
+	Step 2: 	java -cp target/project-0.0.1-SNAPSHOT.jar panel.Frame

-#### Instructions and commands for building, running, and testing the game
+#### Instructions and commands for building, running, and testing the game:

-cd into this project's base directory called **project**, and issue the following commands:
+cd into this project's base directory called **project** and issue the following commands:

 1. Compile the program and run the game:
 	Step 1:	mvn clean install